The Dominican Republic Travel Advice

-Security travel advice for Dominican Republic
+Security travel advice for the Dominican Republic

 Threat level: Low-Medium

-Financial fraud scams are prevalent in the country and as such it is best not to avoid using your credit card wherever possible and do not hand your credit card over for payment at any point.
+Financial fraud scams are prevalent in the country and as such, it is best not to avoid using your credit card wherever possible and do not hand your credit card over for payment at any point.

 The Dominican Republic has had previous demonstrations around key political times.
 These demonstrations have been known to turn into localised disarray and violence.
 It is advised that you keep away from these types of public gatherings.